johnsteele/atsd/rule-engine/README.md

 Once the sample passes through the chain of filters, it is added to matching windows grouped by metric, entity, and optional tags.
 Each window maintains its own array of data samples.

-> If the 'Disable Entity Grouping' option is checked, the window is grouped by metric and optional tags.
+> If the 'Disable Entity Grouping' option is checked, the window is grouped only by metric and optional tags.

 ### Evaluation